tpm2-software/tpm2-tools/INSTALL.md

 #### Fedora

-In case you want to build from source the next command block should cover all the dependencies for tpm2-tools, the low level system API (tpm2-tss) and the userspace resource manager (tpm2-abrmd).
+In case you want to build from source the next command block should cover all the dependencies for tpm2-tools, the enhanced system API (tpm2-tss) and the userspace resource manager (tpm2-abrmd).

 ```
 $ sudo dnf -y update && sudo dnf -y install automake libtool \